msiller455/react-firebase-authentication/README.md

-Practice setting up a firebase database with React front end.
+# Firebase and React Set up

+Project tutorial for setting up React client with Firebase Authorization and Realtime Database.